evolbioinfo/goalign/docs/commands/subset.md

 Finally, one can revert the matching with `-r` option.
 In that case, given sequences are removed instead.

+subset may take unaligned sequences as input, in that case, --unaligned must be specified, and only fasta input format is accepted.

 #### Usage
 ```
 Usage:
   goalign subset [flags]

 Flags:
+  -h, --help               help for subset
   -f, --name-file string   File containing names of sequences to keep (default "stdin")
   -o, --output string      Alignment output file (default "stdout")
   -e, --regexp             If sequence names are given as regexp patterns
   -r, --revert             If true, will remove given sequences instead of keeping only them
+      --unaligned          Considers input sequences as unaligned and fasta format (phylip, nexus,... options are ignored)

 Global Flags:
   -i, --align string    Alignment input file (default "stdin")
+      --auto-detect     Auto detects input format (overrides -p, -x and -u)
-    -p, --phylip         Alignment is in phylip?
-False=Fasta
+  -u, --clustal         Alignment is in clustal? default fasta
       --input-strict    Strict phylip input format (only used with -p)
+  -x, --nexus           Alignment is in nexus? default fasta
+      --no-block        Write Phylip sequences without space separated blocks (only used with -p)
+      --one-line        Write Phylip sequences on 1 line (only used with -p)
       --output-strict   Strict phylip output format (only used with -p)
+  -p, --phylip          Alignment is in phylip? default fasta
 ```

 #### Examples